fbpx

 Kimono and Yukata

 Traditionally, kimonos have been worn for tea ceremonies as part of the beauty, hospitality, and zen nature of the experience.
-Now kimonos have become popular as a fashion outfit and can be seen worn casually or on special occasions by many around the world.
+Now, many around the world wear kimonos casualy or on special occasions, as they have become popular fashion outfits.
 If you are in the New York area, visit Kaede Kimonos for a unique and exclusive collection of vintage kimonos for all occasions.

 Black kyusu and yunomi on a white table with black and white stone background